mkawalec/emailparse/README.md

 ## TODO

-[ ] Add a testing framework
+- [x] Add a testing framework
-[ ] Remove code cruft from email
+- [x] Remove code cruft from email
-[ ] Parse arbitrarily nested MIME messages
+- [x] Parse arbitrarily nested MIME messages
+- [ ] BUG: One level of MIME too deep with embedded mime
-[ ] Test with the hellish example of a MIME message
+- [ ] Test with the hellish example of a MIME message